-Since March, many people have started learning a new craft while spending more time at home.
+Since March, many people have started learning a new craft while spending more time at home during lockdown.
 Research by the Royal Mail found that 20% of online orders were for arts and crafts items.
 And at Peach Perfect, we've also seen demand increase, with sewing, knitting and crochet still being strong favourites for gift choices, and crystal art becoming an exciting new trend.

 So how creative are you feeling at the moment?
 Are you a committed crafter with a house full of exquisite hoop art and wall hangings?
 Or someone who hasn't picked up a paintbrush since your last compulsory art class at school?
 If so, here's five good reasons why it's time to brush up on your craft skills.

 Boosting brain power

 Making something with your hands is a great way to exercise lots of different parts of your brain at the same time - as you're having to concentrate and problem solve as well as thinking creatively.
 Craft activities can help us to keep developing our brain by creating new and stronger neural pathways.
 This helps to "age proof" our brain, keeping us more alert and engaged as we get older.

 The methodical, repetitive nature of crafts such as loom weaving helps to calm our brain, before we're rewarded with a surge of the "happy hormone" dopamine when we've finished our hand made project.
 Activities like crafting have been described as "behaviorceuticals" in the US, as their positive effect on the brain is similar to that achieved by drug treatment (without any medical side effects).